 Putting our weight behind Oregon farmworkers: In 2001 we were the first food service company to support the boycott of produce grown by NORPAC, Oregon’s largest food processing and packaging cooperative, which was refusing to negotiate with farmworkers represented by Northwest Treeplanters and Farmworkers United, better known by its Spanish acronym PCUN (Pineros y Campesinos Unidos del Noroeste).
 In 2002 NORPAC agreed to abide by a set of labor guidelines.

 Protecting tomato pickers in Florida: In the vast tomato fields of south Florida, farmworkers are exploited and abused, to the extent that one federal prosecutor called Florida “ground zero for modern-day slavery.”
 In 2009, Bon Appétit executives and chefs visited Immokalee, FL, and witnessed these deplorable conditions firsthand.
-We were the first food service company to partner with the Coalition of Immokalee Workers (CIW), a farmworker organization with whom we forged a new agreement that frames acceptable working conditions and enforces those conditions with a strict code of conduct for tomato growers.
+We were the first food service company to partner with the Coalition of Immokalee Workers (CIW), a farmworker organization with whom we forged a new agreement that frames acceptable working conditions and enforces those conditions with a strict code of conduct (PDF) for tomato growers.

 Educating consumers about conditions for farmworkers: